 Even worse than these problems, the 2016 and 2017 year models have some worrisome safety concerns that make them bad purchases.
 Both have dozens of reports of transmission flaws, and the 2016 model has an infamously faulty engine.

 These trucks have been known to wander and fail to shift properly, especially in cold weather.
 We highly recommend steering clear of any of these year models, but 2007, 2016, and 2017 models are particularly unsafe.

 When it comes to hauling a lot of people and cargo, the minivan is hard to beat.
 We’ve factored in reliability, affordability, and functionality to create this curated list of the 8 best used minivans on the market today.

-Car dealerships use the same technology to buy and sell their inventory that we do to make recommendations, making CoPilot the easiest way to buy a used Toyota Tacoma.
+Car dealerships use the same technology to buy and sell their inventory to make recommendations, making CoPilot the easiest way to buy a used Toyota Tacoma.

-Try CoPilot Compare, the search engine for nearly-new cars if you’re interested in newer, off-lease cars.
-We’ll only show you models that are 5 years or newer with low mileage, most with CPO availability, and break down how much you save buying used with the best nearly-new listings in your area.
+Try CoPilot Compare, the search engine for nearly-new cars if you’re interested in newer, off-lease vehicles.
+We’ll only show you models that are five years or newer with low mileage, most with CPO availability, and break down how much you save buying used with the best nearly-new listings in your area.